 4. “Because of these potential legal ramifications, schools should consider establishing a policy either allowing or prohibiting crowdfunding.”

-Listed below is the guidance posted consistently across their publications, followed by the specific suggestions of each publication.
+Listed below is the common guidance posted consistently across their publications, followed by the specific suggestions stated by each publication.
 For school districts looking to get ahead of the issues associated with online fundraising, this guidance should be understood and carefully considered:

 1. “Individuals wishing to raise funds for a particular school should be required to obtain written approval after providing pertinent details, such as the site on which the funds would be raised, a complete copy of the proposed listing, and a copy of the school personnel’s personal profile to be listed on the site.”